Semantics - Embedded

 Introduction

 In the previous tutorial step we have implemented a parser for a "mini" SQL Select grammar.
-The current problem is that our parser only validates the input conforms to the grammar.
-In most real world use cases the parser will also have to output some result/data structure/value.
+The current problem is that our parser only validates that the input conforms to the grammar.
+In most real-world use cases the parser will also have to output some result/data structure/value.

 This can be accomplished using two features of the Parsing DSL: